-Oftentimes I?m given digital audio recordings by litigators to ?enhance?.
-The request is for enhancement ? they want to hear the voices in the recording better than what they currently hear.
-By the way, in litigation it should be termed ?audio clarification? ? ?enhancement? has a negative connotation, implying that the audio has been in some way altered.
-Clarification is a better word ? courts like it better and you don?t open yourself up to having your investigation questioned, or an accusation that your ?enhancement? somehow ?altered? the recording.
+I am often given digital audio recordings by litigators to enhance.
+They want to hear the voices in the recording better than what they currently hear.
+In litigation, it should be termed audio clarification enhancement.
+This has a negative connotation, implying that the audio has been in some way altered.
+Clarification is a better word and you don’t open yourself up to having your investigation questioned, or an accusation that your enhancement somehow altered the recording.

 Some of the time, when I receive the files the first thing I discover is that the file is not an original recording and there are filters that have been previously applied to the file.

-The file I received from the International pro bono job had a very heavy noise reduction filter applied to it.
+The file I received from an international pro bono job had a very heavy noise reduction filter applied to it.
 I can tell just because I can recognize the sound of noise reduction on an audio recording.
-It would have been a complete waste of time to try to work with that file so I asked if they had an original version of the file, or a copy of the file that had not had any processing on it.
-The next morning there it was in my in basket ? a link to the complete file without the noise reduction.
+It would have been a complete waste of time to try to work with that file so I asked if they had an original version of the file or a copy of the file that had not had any processing on it.
+The next morning there was a link to the complete file without the noise reduction.

 My message here is you can try things on your own but always save the original unprocessed audio file before filtering.
 Then, apply one filter at a time to the maximum capability of the filter to help your clarification.

 As an audio forensic expert, I sometimes apply several filters through the course of an investigation for a clarification project.
 However, amateurs tend to select a lot of different filters and not use them to their optimum potential before applying another filter.